tinted-theming/home/builder.md

 ### Schemes Repository

-Convenient access to schemes in the [schemes repository](https://github.com/base16-project/base16-schemes) SHOULD be provided.
-The builder SHOULD store the repo in a common location (perhaps referred to by environment variable or command line flag), dynamically embed the schemes in the builder, or provide an alternate method of accessing the schemes.
+The builder MUST provide a method of loading one or more schemes for use in building templates.
+The builder MAY provide a method of loading a full directory of schemes at one time.
+Convenient access to schemes in the [schemes repository](https://github.com/base16-project/base16-schemes) MAY also be provided.

-This repo contains _scheme files_ for all Base16 schemes.
+This repo contains _scheme files_ for all base16 schemes.

 - `/*.yaml`